[Tuesday Scoop] Colour your Sprinkles !!!

 Quins are the most colourful and unique sugar sprinkles as they are made from sugar dough and cutting them at high speed.
 They are made by extruding sugar dough in fun shapes and colours.

 So now that we have seen the variants , let’s have a look at the process of colouring.
 All you will need is :

 Airbrush Colour of your choice

 Step 1: Colouring

-I start with white sprinkles and colouring them with airbrush colors.
-Add a few drops of the desired colour to the sprinkles and mix it using a spatula.
-Don’t try rubbing it over your palms, you may end up damaging the sprinkles.
-Use the flat side of your spatula to and fro to mix the colour evenly in a tilted bowl.
+I start with white cake sprinkles and colouring them with airbrush colors.
+Add a few drops of the desired colour to the cake sprinkles and mix it using a spatula.
+Don’t try rubbing it over your palms, you may end up damaging the cake sprinkles.
+Use the flat side of your spatula stirring it to and fro to mix the colour evenly in a tilted bowl.

 Step 2: Distribution

 The easier way out is to pour the cake sprinkles in a box with lids and shake to distribute the colour equally.
 The sanding sugar and nonpareils require very less colour.
 The little tricky in the family are the metallic dragees and jimmies.

 Patience is the key.
 Don’t expect the sprinkles to dry over your nap time.
 Stirring occasionally helps a lot to fasten the process.
 There are chances that you might end up having clumps.
 I usually pass it through the colander to keep it clump free.

 So, if you read through the process it looks simple, but there’s always a learning phase where you might end up messing and throwing off batches.
 Always start with small batches as trial and once you are perfect can look forward to colouring the bigger batches.
 Make sure once the cake sprinkles are dry you store them in airtight containers until the festive season.